 Obinitsa is an intersection where you can continue on to Võru (30 km), Vastseliina (24 km), Piusa (4 km), Petseri (10 km), Riga (200 km) and Tallinn (300 km).

-Time has battered the people of Obinitsa, but the natural surroundings of their homeland, Seto leelo (polyphonic singing tradition which is part of the UNESCO list of intangible cultural heritage), rich textile and jewellery crafts, and traditional Seto food are all valued to this day.
+Time has battered its people, but ancient Seto customs, including Seto leelo (polyphonic singing tradition) which is part of the UNESCO’s world heritage list, textile and jewellery crafts, and traditional Seto food, are valued to this day.